datalad-handbook/book/docs/basics/101-105-install.rst

 or an SSH server [#f1]_.

 "Psst!" your fellow student from the row behind reaches over.
-"There are a bunch of audiorecordings of a really cool podcast, and they have been shared in the form of a DataLad dataset!
+"There are a bunch of audio recordings of a really cool podcast, and they have been shared in the form of a DataLad dataset!
 Shall we try whether we can install that?"

 "Perfect!
 What a great way to learn how to install a dataset.
 Doing it